-“Going through a divorce can be rough, challenging and lonely all in one.
+“Going through a divorce can be rough, challenging, and lonely all in one.
 My friends actually were a huge part of my healing.
-From staying on the phone late nights with me until I fell asleep, to picking me up, or calling me to remind me to meet them at the gym.
+From staying on the phone late nights with me until I fell asleep to picking me up or calling me to remind me to meet them at the gym.

 “It doesn’t sound like much, and he isn’t a guy who is big on emotions, but I think having someone who cared enough to ask and sit with him was really important.
 Not texting, but in person.

-“He later told me that I was the only person who reached out in a meaningful way…I think men’s emotions are often overlooked or we kind of brush them off, like they are ‘strong enough’ to not need a friend.
-But those old stereotypes do no one any good – especially the person struggling.” – Dr. Julie Gurner Dr. Gurner is a thought leader in personal development, company culture, and has a vast background in psychology.
+“He later told me I was the only person who reached out in a meaningful way.
+I think men’s emotions are often overlooked, or we kind of brush them off.
+Lke we are “strong enough” to not need a friend.
+But those old stereotypes do no one any good, especially the person struggling.” – Dr. Julie Gurner (Dr. Gurner is a thought leader in personal development, company culture, and has a vast background in psychology.)

-Don’t Stoke the Fire
+Don’t stoke the fire.

 Arielle also offers other tips:

 - Help with their kids.
-Things as little as packing lunch for the separated/divorced person’s children one day a week, or offering to pick the kids up from school can help take something off their plate.
+Things as little as packing lunch for the separated/divorced person’s children one day a week or offering to pick the kids up from school can help take something off their plate.

-Send an Unexpected Surprise
+Send an unexpected surprise.

-This care package had a variety of items inside, each with a note about why it was in the box: a tube of hand lotion because I would hold your hand and tell you everything is going to be all right, a package of tissues because I would help to wipe the tears away when you are sad, a bottle of flashy bright red nail polish because even in our saddest and darkest moments, there is nothing like some bright red toe nails to brighten our spirits, and a coffee cup because I would love to sit and talk with you over a nice cup of coffee.
+“This care package had a variety of items inside, each with a note about why it was in the box: a tube of hand lotion because I would hold your hand and tell you everything is going to be all right; a package of tissues because I would help to wipe the tears away when you are sad; a bottle of flashy bright red nail polish because even in our saddest and darkest moments, there is nothing like some bright red toenails to brighten our spirits; and a coffee cup because I would love to sit and talk with you over a nice cup of coffee.

 Ten years later, the coffee cup she sent is still my go-to and the one from which I drank my coffee this morning!” – Monique Honaman (author of High Road Less Traffic and the newly released Bonus Dad!
 Bonus Mom!)